boldbi/bold-bi-docs/docs/working-with-data-source/dashboard-parameter/configuring-dashboard-parameters.md

 ![Dashboard Parameter String](/static/assets/working-with-datasource/dashboard-parameter/images/dashboard-parameter-literal-string.png)

-Select the Date type and also select the date in the date picker for date type parameter.
+Select the Date type and also select the date and time in the date time picker for the date type parameter.
+The selected date and time values will be filtered based on the selected `Date Format`.

 ![Dashboard Parameter Date](/static/assets/working-with-datasource/dashboard-parameter/images/dashboard-parameter-literal-date.png)